soggybag/front-end-React/README.md

 # Front React

-__These are notes for a frontend React class.
-At the moment these are just rough ideas which will take shape over the next couple weeks.__
+Frontend React, Redux, and ES6 JS

 ## Why Learn React?

 React is a popular forward thinking framework.
 React is an evolution of the MVC architecture that is common in many programming languages.
+React focusses on creating reusable components that work with a unidirectional data flow.
+React solves many of the problems found in complex UI.

-Redux is an extendsion to Rect that manages Application state/data using functional programming concepts.
+Redux is an extension to Rect that manages Application state/data using functional programming concepts.

 Here is what the React developers have to say about
 React: